Fwedpat/Fwedpat/README.md

 - 👋 Hi, I’m @Fwedpat
 - 👀 I’m interested in Summer Internships and Studying in Hong Kong.
-Data Science, Artifical Intelligence and Software Engineering and Systems Architecture
+Data Science, Artifical Intelligence, Software Engineering and Systems Architecture
 - 🌱 I’m currently learning Azure, ML agents in C#, and of course my Computer Science degree
 - 💞️ I’m looking to collaborate on any project that interests me!
 - 📫 How to reach me reach me at pattersonf@cardiff.ac.uk or on Teams with the same email!